Slow Cooker Olive Garden Chicken Pasta

 Instructions

-• Place 3-4 thawed boneless, skinless chicken breasts (with any excess fat trimmed) in bottom of the slow cooker.
+- Place 3-4 thawed boneless, skinless chicken breasts (trimmed of excess fat) in the bottom of the slow cooker.

-• Pour 2 cups of Olive Garden Italian dressing over the top of chicken breasts.
+- Pour 2 cups of Olive Garden Italian dressing over the chicken.

-• Now tear up one block of cream cheese and place around or on top of chicken.
+- Tear one block of cream cheese into pieces and place around or on top of the chicken.

-• Place lid on slow cooker and heat low for 5-6 hours or high for 3-4 hours.
+- Cover with the lid and cook on low for 5-6 hours or high for 3-4 hours, until the chicken is fork-tender.

 Video